Getting your blood pressure checked is nothing new. But do you understand it all?

 Blood pressure’s the force of your blood pushing against the walls of your arteries.
 High blood pressure, or hypertension, is a common disease when that pressure of the blood flowing through the blood vessels is too high.

-If your blood pressure gets too high, it can cause serious damage which can lead to blockage which can cause heart attacks, strokes, and heart failure.
+If your blood pressure gets too high, it can cause serious damage to your blood vessel walls, which can cause scarring, plaque buildup, narrowing of the arteries and blockage, which causes your heart to work harder.
+All of this can lead to heart attacks, strokes, and heart failure.

 There are 2 main types of high blood pressure: